Frequently Asked Questions

 We think of empathy as the journey of understanding the unique perspectives and qualities and feelings and dreams and desires and challenges of ourselves and one another.
 What makes us uniquely complex and beautiful?
 What inextricably connects us?
 What are we feeling?
 What are we thinking?

 It's more than stepping into the shoes of another.
 It's stepping into the hearts, the heads, the eyes.. you know, everything!

 In a way, it's like mindfulness at three levels at once: personal, interpersonal, and collective.

 Empathy is the challenging practice of keeping our curiosity and wonder alive and kicking.
 (Tweet!)

 The problem solving featured throughout our learning kits supports this kind of learning in a natural way.

-"What about Creativity?
+What about Creativity?
 Collaboration?
 Grit?
 Curiosity?
 Growth Mindset?
+Don't these matter?!

 All of these practices, values, and mindsets matter SO much.

 The BeWE Learning Kits (stories, videos, and lesson plans) are designed in a way to bring about the practice of all the things that make humans beautiful and amazing.

 The toolkit is designed around the lives, experiences, and perspectives of unique humans around the world.
 So every value, character trait, competency, and practice finds its way seamlessly into the curriculum just like these values and character traits find their way into the people we meet in our lives.
 Through going on this global journey as students, we are able to learn about each value/trait in action in someone's life, and then we can reflect and evaluate how that connects with our lives and other students' lives.